ScrubbyAlien/DepartureBoard/README.md

 Where &nbsp;*YOUR_API_KEY*&nbsp; is your api key.

-To start up the server simply navigate to the projekt root and run `cargo run`.
+To start up the server simply navigate to the project root and run `cargo run`.
 Then navigate to `localhost:8000/index.html` in your favorite browser to the see the project in action.